Chimezie03/Personal-Finance-Manager/README.md

 # Personal Finance Manager

 This is a simple Flask web application that helps you manage your finances.
 You can add income and expenses, view your transaction history, and see your balance.
-You can also clear your transaction history, which resets the balance to zero.
+You can also clear your transaction history, which also resets the balance to zero.

 ## Features
 - Add income and expenses